America's Founding Fathers

 More than 50 founding fathers were involved in the creation of the Constitution alone, which are often thought of as the founding fathers.
 All in all, 118 individuals signed one of the three main documents the Declaration of Independence, the Articles of Confederation, and the United States Constitution.
 A few men signed more than one document.

 Some people also consider as Americas founding fathers the 95 men who were the senators and congressmen for the First Federal Congress, bringing the total US founding fathers to 204.
 No matter how you look at it, a lot of men worked hard and sacrificed together to create the foundation for our country.
-These are some of the founding fathers whose names are reknowned for their contributions to the founding of America:
+These are some of the founding fathers whose names are reknowned for their contributions to the founding of America: George Washington, Thomas Jefferson, John Adams, James Madison, Alexander Hamilton, John Hancock and Benjamin Franklin.

-Religion of Founding Fathers
+Religion of The Founding Fathers

-More and more, people are trying to remove God from having any place in our country, while others stand firm on America being a Christian country founded on Christian principles.
+More and more it seems people are trying to remove God from having any place in our country, while others stand firm on America being a Christian country founded on Christian principles.
 Despite the opinions and preferences of people today, the faith of our founding fathers does have a lot to do with the foundation of our country.
 In fact, over 90% of the 204 total founding fathers had Episcopalian, Presbyterian, or Congregationalist religious affiliations.

 In fact, many founding fathers quotes illustrate their particular religious beliefs.